khakhalin/notes/keywords/pandas.md

 * You can pass either one function, or a list of them.
 If a column from the original dataframe is summarized in several different ways, the output summary dataframe gets a _multiindex_.
 Accessing the index of this summary dataframe gives you tuples.
 * Some useful aggregation functions: sum, mean, min, max, count, var, std, sem, first, last, nth (?).
 * To calculate a **mode** of some variable, use this trick: `mode = lambda x: x.value_counts().index[0]`, then pass `mode` (the function, not a string) as an argument to `agg`.
 * To do a `cumsum` or `rank` that re-sets for every new group of rows, `groupby` by this grouping column, then use `cumsum` (or `rank`) as an aggregating function.
-This usage feels a bit weird, compared to other usages, as it doesn't change the size of the dataframe, so it cannot be easily combined with "normal" summary functions, such as `sum` or `count` (it doesn't produce an error, and those "normal" functions are still applied, but the results are placed somewhere seemingly arbitrary in the middle of the dataset, and it doesn't seem like a stable or transparent behavior)
+    * This usage feels a bit weird, compared to other usages, as it doesn't change the size of the dataframe, so it cannot be easily combined with "normal" summary functions, such as `sum` or `count` (it doesn't produce an error, and those "normal" functions are still applied, but the results are placed somewhere seemingly arbitrary in the middle of the dataset, and it doesn't seem like a stable or transparent behavior)
+    * Also it doesn't preserve indices, so it is not supposed to be merged back; it is supposed bo be put inside an `assign` clause, to be concatenated from the right based on dimensions, not indices.

 **Sorting** rows is done with `.sort_values(by='str')`, or a list of strings (column names). `ascending=True` by default.
 If using a list of keys, `ascending` can also be a list.